Nonparametric Infinite Horizon Kullback-Leibler Stochastic Control: Introduction

 One of the most challenging tasks in KL control or LMDP is the approximation of desirability function defined in continuous state space.
 Recently, parametric approaches have been developed and implemented in real robotic systems \cite{todorov2009eigenfunction}\citep{kinjo2013evaluation}.
 Although the linearly-solvable formulation has shown superior efficiency compared to policy and value iteration \citep{todorov2006linearly}\cite{todorov2009eigenfunction}, there are still major limitations with these parametric methods.
 Despite the guaranteed convergence, the parameters of the basis functions used to approximate the desirability function may converge to the wrong solution depending on the control problem under consideration\cite{todorov2009eigenfunction}.
 This behavior results in inaccurate approximation of the underlying desirability function.

-In this paper, we provide an unified view of KL control for the infinite time horizon case.
+In this paper, we provide a unified view of KL control for the infinite time horizon case.
 This unified view brings together earlier work in control theory \cite{Fleming:1995} with more recent work in machine learning and robotics \citep{kinjo2013evaluation,todorov2006linearly,todorov2009efficient}.
-In particular, we show two alternative derivations of KL control which have as starting point the dynamic programming principle and the information theoretic dualities between free energy and relative entropy.
-In this work we proposed two nonparametric frameworks for infinite horizon stochastic optimal control.
-The first framework is based on Gaussian processes (GP) \citep{williams2006gaussian}, which is a Bayesian modelling approach and with data-driven, generative models.
+In particular, we show two alternative derivations of KL control which rely on the dynamic programming principle and the information theoretic dualities between free energy and relative entropy, respectively.
+We propose two nonparametric frameworks for infinite horizon KL control.
+The first framework is based on Gaussian processes (GP) \citep{williams2006gaussian}, which is a Bayesian modeling approach with data-driven, generative models.
 The second framework is based on Nystr\"{o}m approximation, which is considered as a sampling-based low-rank matrices approximation method and is originated from the numerical solver of integral equations \cite{baker1977numerical}.
 We employ both GP and Nystr\"{o}m method to approximate desirability functions associated with KL control.
 We show the nonparametric forms of the corresponding optimal control policies and we present efficient on-line update schemes to improve applicability.